 Number of Users from Your Organization in External Spaces

-Number of users from your organization that are in external spaces.
+Total number of users from your organization that are part of external spaces.

 Number of External Spaces with Users from Your Organization

-Number of external spaces that users from your organization are in.
-For example, if Alice@example.com is in 3 different external spaces of the external domain, then this column will show 3 as the value.
+Total number of external spaces that includes users from your organization.
+For example, if Alice@example.com is in three different external spaces of the external domain, then this column shows 3 as the value.

 Messaging Bots Activity

 This report shows data for every activity of each bot per day during the date range that you select.
 Each date that you select has their own set of data.
-For example, if you run a report for June 1, 2020 to June 5, 2020, then the report shows you every activity of the bot for each date of the report.
+For example, you have run messaging bots activity report for June 1, 2020 to June 5, 2020.
+The report displays every activity of the bot within the selected date range.

 If a bot hasn't had any activity during a certain date, then those dates don't show up in the report.

 Data for this report is only for bots from your organization.
-If your organization uses bots that aren't part of your organization, then data won't show for those bots.
+If your organization uses external bots, then data doesn't show for those bots.

 Column Name